MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 ## Configuring Stabilizer Noise Models

 You can configure the preview simulator to be used with stabilizer circuits or algorithms, also known as CHP simulation.
-CHP (CNOT-Hadamard-Phase) is a high-performance simulator of stabilizer circuits, that is quantum algorithms that consist solely of controlled-NOT, Hadamard, and π/2 phase gates, as well as 1-qubit measurement gates.
-Stabilizer algorithms can be simulated efficiently on a classical computer, which is shown by [the Gottesman–Knill theorem](https://en.wikipedia.org/wiki/Gottesman%E2%80%93Knill_theorem).
+CHP (CNOT-Hadamard-Phase) simulation allows for high-performance simulation of stabilizer programs; that is, quantum algorithms that consist solely of controlled-NOT, Hadamard, and π/2 phase gates (represented in Q# by the [`S` operation](xref:Microsoft.Quantum.Intrinsic.S)), as well as Pauli-basis measurements.
+Stabilizer programs can be simulated efficiently on a classical computer, as shown by [the Gottesman–Knill theorem](https://en.wikipedia.org/wiki/Gottesman%E2%80%93Knill_theorem).

 1. Create a new noise model by using `get_noise_model_by_name` and set it as the active noise model: